This delicious summer raspberry salad is tangy and sweet with crunchy pecans and creamy goat cheese. A perfect summer salad!

 - Extra-virgin olive oil: It's ideal to use a neutral oil in the dressing.
 We use extra-virgin olive oil or avocado oil since that is all we have around the house.
 But, if you're adding nuts to your raspberry salad, you could use a similar nut oil like pecan oil or walnut oil (like the Byerly's recipe) for the dressing.

 - Sweetener: We prefer to sweeten the dressing since the salad is a little tangy.
 We sweeten with powdered Swerve Sweetener, but you could use another sweetener of choice or regular sugar.

 - Salt and pepper: Just a little salt and pepper are used to season the salad dressing!

 How to Make

-After, you'll finish the salad by topping the salad with the raspberries, pecans and crumbled cheese.
+STEP 2: In a large serving bowl, toss spring mix with salad dressing until leaves are well coated.
+Finish the salad by topping the salad with the raspberries, pecans and crumbled cheese.

 Raspberry Salad with Goat Cheese & Pecans

 - 3 tablespoons extra-virgin olive oil or other neutral oil like avocado oil or even a nut oil